svaderia/svaderia.github.io/_pages/projects.md

 Developed an **Android** application to predict the dependence of Energy Efficiency, of a residential building in a particular area, based on its structure and design.
 The energy efficiency is calculated in terms of the **Heating Load** and **Cooling Load** of the building which can further help to modify the building design for achieving maximum possible energy conservation in future.
-Achieved accuracy of **98%** using **Random Forest** algorithm.
+Achieved an accuracy of **98%** using **Random Forest** algorithm.

 [Code](https://github.com/svaderia/Energy-Efficiency-Of-Residential-Buildings){: .btn .btn--inverse} [Report](/energy_efficiency/){: .btn .btn--inverse}